 Settling in For the Night

 This first leg took almost all of the daylight we had, in November the days are short and the light can quickly disappear behind the canyon wall.
-You’ll know that you are most of the way there when you reach some really big rock cairns, be sure to add a rock of your own.
+You’ll know that you are most of the way there when you reach some really big rock cairns.
 From here, you are almost there but you have one more descent to get down to the river level.
 At this point we were exhausted, running out of light, and our muscles were aching from putting on the breaks so many times to keep upright.
 We saw a clear spot with a circle of rocks and collapsed there to setup camp.
 The next morning, we realized this was the helicopter pad!
 Oops.
 Luckily, no helicopters came to land while we were there.

 We soon realized there was a much better camping spot in the daylight the next morning.
 Closer to the river there’s a large sandy spot under a tree that ecologists have used as a research camp.
 They’ve got several large containers of camping equipment down there, obviously brought in by helicopter.
 Since nobody was there, we took advantage of sleeping on the soft sand in this spot with the shelter of the trees to break the wind.
 We also borrowed their camp chairs, but made sure to leave everything exactly as we found it when we left.